lipiecki/PostForecasts.jl/docs/src/models.md

 where $\bar{\sigma}$ is the sample standard deviation of the forecast errors in the calibration window.

-Optimization is handled with the `NLopt` library, the default algorithm is `:LD_CCSAQ`, see [NLopt docs](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#mma-method-of-moving-asymptotes-and-ccsa) for details.
+Optimization is handled with the `NLopt` library, the default algorithm is set by the hyperparameter `:garch_solver`, see [NLopt docs](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#mma-method-of-moving-asymptotes-and-ccsa) for details.